 Trey’s Trades does a quick breakdown on this DD as well.

 The video is embedded for your viewing pleasure.

 It costs retail investors nothing to hold, but it costs shorts and hedge funds money every day.

 It’s only a matter of time before a squeeze occurs, no matter how manipulated the stock market gets.

 Franknez.com fights The Fool, Yahoo Finance, and InvestorPlace

-Franknez.com is fighting for the community against malpractice from all news media shunning AMC and GameStop.
+Franknez.com is fighting for the community against malpractice from all news media shunning AMC, GameStop, and other retail favorites.